Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Influence specifications

-\begin{definition} Let $\mmI$ be an influence and let $\Sigma(\mmI) := \{ \bv | \mmI(\bv)=\mmI\}. $ We say that $\mmI$ has a \emph{signed determinant} if the function is constant.
-If, further, the image of $\delta$ is not zero then $\mmI$ is called \emph{sign-nonsingular} (SNS).
-If $\mmI$ has a signed determinant the value of the function $\delta$ is denoted by $\delta(\mmI)$. \end{definition}
+\begin{definition} Let $A$ be an $n\times m$ matrix of rank $s$, $Z$ be an $m\times n$ influence specification and let $\Sigma(Z) := \{ V |\ Z(V)=Z\}. $ We say that $Z$ has a \emph{signed $A$-determinant} if the function is constant.
+If, further, the image of $\delta$ is not zero then $Z$ is called \emph{$A$-sign-nonsingular} (A-SNS). \end{definition}